I have come into the world as a light, so that no one who believes in Me should stay in darkness. — John 12:46

 * * *

 If you’ve been rejected, you know the sting.
 It’s hard to let go, hard to not carry it around.
 But, with Jesus, we can!
 And, we can become women of quick grace who love people with the love we wanted extended to us!
-Come share your thoughts with us on our blog.
+Come share your thoughts with us.
 We want to hear your comments on overcoming rejection. ~ Laurie McClure, Faith.Full